-The ancient wellness practice of heat bathing has been around from time immemorial.
-And there’s no sign that that worldwide appreciation for sauna (pronounced "sow-nuh,") is slowing down.
-The ritual of simply relaxing in a hot tub of water or in a heated room continues to grow in popularity as more people are drawn to this peaceful method of cleansing from the inside out.
+The ancient wellness practice of heat bathing is showing no sign of slowing.
+The worldwide interest in outdoor saunas (pronounced "sow-nuh") continues to grow in popularity as more people are drawn to this peaceful method of cleansing from the inside out.
 For the most American proof there is, consider that even Walmart and Amazon sell saunas now.
 (And don't get me started on those funky sauna blanket concept.)

 What Is a Sauna?